Design Studio 1A

 In a nutshell

-Our three-year BSc (Hons) Architecture course is carefully designed to nurture your development and prepare you for practice.
-With unconditional Part 1 validation from the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB), this course is the first step to becoming an unstoppable chartered architect.
+Our three-year BSc (Hons) Architecture degree is carefully designed to nurture your development as a designer and equip you with the critical thinking skills needed for practice.
+With validation from the Royal Institute of British Architects (RIBA) and the Architects Registration Board (ARB), this course is the first step to pursuing a career in Architecture*.

 Start your study journey